vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 - As part of backup synchronization, VolumePluginBackup CRs related to the backup will be synced.
 - Deletion of VolumePluginBackup when volumeshapshotter's DeleteSnapshot is called
 - Deletion of VolumePluginRestore as part of handling deletion of Restore CR
+- In case of approach 1,
+  - converting `volume.Snapshot` struct as CR and its related changes
+  - creation of VolumePlugin(Backup|Restore) CRs before calling volumesnapshotter's API
+  - `GetBackupVolumeSnapshots` changes for backward compatibility

 ### Velero CLI required changes